 In my BFA year, my project, "Fractals in Music" (2004) focused on exploring what music means, based on the fractal idea beyond phonocentric thinking.

-As I knew that language is amodal, which means that language is independent from speech.
+As language is amodal, which means that language is independent from speech.
 It's brain-based language, regardless of the modality (signing or speech).
 Is music amodal?
 I sensed that music can be appreciated or understood in either visual, vibrational, or sound forms.
 More on music through Deaf lens.

 Search/Filter: Enter a keyword in the filter/search box to see a list of available words with the "All" selection.
 Click on the page number if needed.
 Click on the blue link to look up the word.
 For best result, enter a partial word to see variations of the word.